Asymptotic Analysis of Sample-averaged Q-learning: Conclusion

 \section{Conclusion}

-In this paper, we introduce a time-varying batch-averaged Q-learning algorithm, termed sample-averaged Q-learning.
+In this paper, we introduce a generalized framework for time-varying batch-averaged Q-learning, termed sample-averaged Q-learning.
 By leveraging the functional central limit theorem (FCLT), we establish a novel sample-averaged framework to account for uncertainty in data arising from different sources.
-We prove that the proposed algorithm achieves asymptotic normality under mild conditions and demonstrate that our estimator converges at a rate of \(\frac{T}{\sqrt{\sum_{t=1}^T B_t^{-1}}}\), contrasting with the root-\(T\) consistency typically observed in SGD and vanilla Q-learning.
-Additionally, we devise a random scaling method for interval estimation, deriving \(\kappa_\beta\) distributions with critical values tied to the batch-scheduling parameter \(\beta\).
-We evaluate the inference performance of single-sample and sample-averaged Q-learning on classic RL environments from OpenAI Gym.
-The results consistently show that time-varying sample-averaged Q-learning outperforms both single-sample and constant-batch Q-learning in accuracy, while maintaining comparable learning speeds and achieving above-nominal performance.
+We prove that the proposed algorithm achieves asymptotic normality under mild conditions and demonstrate that the trajectory-averaged Q-value estimator \(\bar{Q}_T\) of sample-averaged Q-learning achieves asymptotic normality under mild conditions, with a convergence rate of \(O(N^{-1/2})\), retaining same asymptotic convergence rate as standard Q-learning variants.
+To facilitate interval estimation, we devise a random scaling (RS) method, deriving \(\kappa_\beta\) distributions with critical values tied to the batch-scheduling parameter \(\beta\).
+Through extensive experiments in both \emph{fixed-sample} and \emph{fixed-timesteps} settings across the slippery frozenlake and windy gridworld environments, we demonstrate that moderate batch growth strategies (\(\beta = 0.2, 0.3\)) consistently achieved nominal coverage at competitive speeds while maintaining narrower confidence intervals.
+The empirical results further confirmed that overly aggressive batch growth (\(\beta \geq 0.4\)) can lead to diminished sample efficiency and wider confidence intervals.
+This tradeoff between batch size evolution and variance reduction is effectively addressed by our asymptotic framework.
+Moreover, our findings reinforce the importance of appropriately tuning \(\beta\) to balance exploration, variance reduction, and sample efficiency.